microsoft/vcpkg-tool/README.md

 [한국어](https://github.com/microsoft/vcpkg/blob/master/README_ko_KR.md)
 [Français](https://github.com/microsoft/vcpkg/blob/master/README_fr.md)

-Vcpkg helps you manage C and C++ libraries on Windows, Linux and MacOS.
+Vcpkg helps you manage C and C++ libraries on Windows, Linux, and macOS.
-This tool and ecosystem are constantly evolving, and we always appreciate contributions!
+This tool and ecosystem are constantly evolving, and we always appreciate your contributions!

-Please see the main repository https://github.com/microsoft/vcpkg for all feature discussion, issue tracking, and edits to which libraries are available.
+Please see the main repository https://github.com/microsoft/vcpkg for all feature discussions, issue tracking, and edits to which libraries are available.

 # Vcpkg-tool: Overview